ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 *Figure 1: Two passes of an imaging SAR taken at time T<sub>0</sub> and T<sub>0</sub> + ∆t, will give two distances to the ground, R<sub>1</sub> and R<sub>2</sub>.
 A difference between R<sub>1</sub> and R<sub>2</sub> shows motion on the ground.
 In this case, a subsidence makes R<sub>2</sub> greater than R<sub>1</sub>.
 Credit: Franz J. Meyer*

 InSAR exploits the phase difference between two SAR images to create an interferogram that shows where the phase and, therefore, the distance to the target has changed from one pass to the next, as illustrated in Figure 1.
-There are several factors that influence the interferogram including earth curvature, topographic effects, atmospheric delays, surface motion, and noise.
-With proper processing (and appropriate sensor wavelengths), InSAR can be used to detect changes in the earth's surface down to the millimeter scale.
+There are several factors that influence the interferogram, including earth curvature, topographic effects, atmospheric delays, surface motion, and noise.
+With proper processing, InSAR can be used to detect changes in the earth's surface down to the centimeter scale.
 Applications include volcanic deformation, subsidence, landslide detection, and earthquake assessment.

 ### Wavelengths
 The SAR sensors on the Sentinel-1 satellites transmit C-band signals, with a wavelength of 5.6 cm.
 The signal wavelength impacts the penetration capability of the signal, so it is important to be aware of the sensor wavelength when working with SAR datasets.
 C-band SAR will penetrate more deeply into canopy or surfaces than an X-band signal, but not nearly as deep as an L-band SAR signal, which, with a wavelength on the order of 25 cm, is better able to penetrate canopy and return signals from the forest floor.